Life Science

 Associate Professor Sugihara, Yoshiaki Elemental chemistry Heteroatomic chemistry and heterocyclic chemistry: Development of a one-step synthesis of thiiranes from alkenes, and development of a synthesis method of heterocyclic compounds using ring strain elimination of thiiranes.
 Synthesis, structure, and reactivity of new heterocyclic compounds containing sulfur and nitrogen atoms.
 Chemistry

-Professor Sekiguchi, Kazuhiko Circulation system Research on development of measurement techniques and elucidation of the generation mechanism by investigation of atmospheric behaviors for the suspended particulate matter (aerosol), especially for ultrafine particles in the atmosphere.
-Research on decomposition treatment techniques for gaseous/particulate pollutants, and synthesis of materials and fuel using reactive species generated from ultraviolet light, plasma, ultrasonic waves, catalysts, etc. Environmental Control System Course
+Professor Sekiguchi, Kazuhiko Environmental chemistry Research on development of measurement techniques and elucidation of the generation mechanism by investigation of atmospheric behaviors for the suspended particulate matter (aerosol), especially for ultrafine particles in the atmosphere.
+Research on decomposition treatment techniques for gaseous/particulate pollutants, and synthesis of materials and fuel using reactive species generated from ultraviolet light, plasma, ultrasonic waves, catalysts, etc. Applied Chemistry

 Professor Takeda, Hiroaki Inorganic material chemistry Inorganic materials, physical properties, and crystal engineering: Research and development of electronic ceramic materials focusing on functional single crystals.
 Pressure sensors operating in special environments, high temperature sensors, new solid ion conductors, and biomedical ceramics.
 Applied Chemistry